EndlessATC/Airports/README.md

 If you wish to include personal information (such as your contact information), this is allowed, although not necessary.

-It may be best to add a markdown file with the same airport code in the same directory with references, information, and a change log (e.g. `final/EU/LSZH/LSZH.md`)
+It may be best to add a readme file in markdown format with the same airport code in the same directory with references, information, and a change log (e.g. `final/EU/LSZH/LSZH_readme.md`)

 ## Credits